-- Fill in only Yellow Shaded Areas on the Travel Voucher worksheet (tab below).
-Complete name and address, month/year, regularly scheduled work hours, official station & official residence in the cells below the labels. - Fill in only Yellow Shaded travel detail in the appropriate cells.
-Totals will automatically calculate as you enter numbers. - Manually transfer the Detail of Other Expenses amounts from the lower left corner to the appropriate date line in the Other per Detail column. (column P) - Please note that even though # signs may appear in a cell, the sheet will probably print out OK.
-Check print preview to be sure.
-Adjust font size smaller in the affected cell only if the print preview reveals that the actual number won't be displayed - sure.
-Adjust font size smaller in the affected cell only if the print preview reveals that the actual number won't be displayed when printed. - Don't forget to fill in your SIC in the cell below the SIC label.
-(Far right--column S.) - Upon completion, print form, obtain appropriate signatures (in ink) and forward to Fiscal Travel Desk 47615.
+- Note that many cells have comments in them to help you correctly complete the form.
+Just move your pointer over a cell with a red triangle in the top right corner to read the comment.
+(If you don't see the red triangle in the upper right corner of this cell, click on Tools Options View and check Comment Indicator Only.) - Fill in only Yellow Shaded Areas on the Travel Voucher worksheet (tab below).
+Complete name and address, month/year, telephone number, official station & official residence in the cells below the labels. - Fill in only Yellow Shaded travel detail in the appropriate cells.
+Totals will automatically calculate as you enter numbers. - Manually transfer the Detail of Other Expenses amounts from the lower left corner to the appropriate date line in the Other per Detail column. (column O) - Please note that even though # signs may appear in a cell, the sheet will probably print out OK.
+Check print preview to be - sure.
+Adjust font size smaller in the affected cell only if the print preview reveals that the actual number won't be displayed when printed. - lnclude purpose of trip(s) in that column on the appropriate date line.
+(Far right--column R/S.) - Upon completion, print form, sign (in ink) and forward to your Committee Contact Person for approval.